-The Media segment is dedicated to entertainment and news media which includes the operations of TVA Group, MediaQMI, Quebecor Media Out-of-Home, Quebecor Media Network, Quebecor Media Printing, Select Music, Goji Studios Inc. ("Goji Studios"), Sogides and CEC Publishing.
-The Media segment has activities in broadcasting, film production and audiovisual services, magazine publishing, book distribution and publishing, newspaper publishing and other media related operations.
+The Media segment is dedicated to entertainment and news media which includes the operations of TVA Group, MediaQMI, Quebecor Media Out-of-Home, Quebecor Media Network, Quebecor Media Printing and NumériQ.
+The Media segment has activities in broadcasting, film production and audiovisual services, magazine publishing, newspaper publishing and other media related operations.

 Quebecor Media owns 68.37% of the equity interest and controls 99.97% of the voting power in TVA Group.
-Quebecor Media also owns 100% of the voting and equity interests of MediaQMI, Quebecor Media Network, Quebecor Media Printing, Select Music, Goji Studios, CEC Publishing and Sogides.
+Quebecor Media also owns 100% of the voting and equity interests of MediaQMI, Quebecor Media Network, Quebecor Media Printing and NumériQ.